-The word cyclorama comes from the theatre, where it refers to the backdrop across the back of a stage, in front of which the action takes place.
+The word cyclorama comes from the theatre, where it refers to the backdrop at the back of a stage, in front of which the action takes place.
 Its use for this lookout no doubt refers to the extensive view around the horizon, with the Jamison Valley, Narrow Neck and Mt Solitary making up the “foreground”.

 That’s what you would have seen had you gone there in 1936, when the Bathurst Road – Echo Point section of the new Cliff Drive was officially opened.
 Today the view is largely obstructed by trees and whatever appeal the lookout might once have had has now been lost.
-Few visit the place nowadays yet the tracks to it can be clearly seen from the road and are well signposted.
+Few visit the place these days yet the tracks to it can be clearly seen from the road and are well signposted.

 This has led to the preservation of the lookout more or less as it was when the work was completed in 1936, one of the few places in the Mountains where modernisation has not yet reached.
 Even the brass direction indicator remains intact.
 These were once plentiful but vandals and thieves have destroyed most of them.